-15. Transport of liquid hydrogen
+2.3.4 Transport of liquid hydrogen

-In order to reduce the volume required to store a useful amount of hydrogen - particularly for verifies - liquefaction may be employed.
-Since hydrogen does not liquefy until it reaches -253° Cver degrees above absolute zero), the process is both time consuming and energy intensivedemanding.
-Up to 40% of the energy content in the heregen can be lost (in comparison with 10% energy loss with compressed hydrogen).
-The most energy dense fuel in use (excluding nuclear reactionsfuels), which is why it is employed in all space programmes.
-However, energy/volume ratio remains low (X time less than gasoline).
-Liquid hydrogen_it-is difficult to store over a long period (product loss by vaporisation), and the insulated tank required may be large and bulky.
+In order to reduce the volume required to store a useful amount of hydrogen - particularly for vehicles - liquefaction may be employed.
+This liquefication process is both time consuming and energy demanding as the critical temperature for hydrogen is T=-240°C; the liquefication at higher temperatures is impossible.
+At ambient pressure the equilibrium temperature is about T=-253°C (20 degrees above absolute zero).
+The advantage of liquid hydrogen is its high energy/mass ratio, three times that of gasoline.
+It is the most energy dense fuel in use (excluding nuclear fuels), which is why it is employed in all space programmes.
+However, energy/volume ratio remains a challenge.
+Liquid hydrogen is difficult to store over a long period (product loss by vaporisation), and the insulated tank required may be large and bulky.
+An illustration comparing energy densities between gasoline, diesel and hydrogen is shown in figure 1 below.